top of page

 How our Immigration adviser can help you

-Marc Gibson our immigration adviser specialises in assisting foreign nationals settle and Naturalise in the UK.
-Marc has supported hundreds of UK and other settled nationals sponsor their foreign partners to prepare and successfully apply for British passports after receiving indefinite leave to remain in the UK.
-Whether you require a consultation to understand the Nationality Rules for naturalisation, or have your British Citizen Application professional checked by Marc before you submit or use his representation service to prepare and submit your own naturalisation application for you, he can help.
+We recommend using a British citizenship lawyer to process your application our Immigration adviser Marc specialises in assisting foreign nationals settle and become British Citizens.
+Marc has supported hundreds of UK and other settled nationals sponsor their foreign partners to prepare and become UK subjects.
+Whether you require a consultation to understand the UK Nationality Rules or have your application professional checked by a UK Citizenship lawyer before you submit or use Marc's representation service to prepare and submit your own application for you, he can help.

 Nationality requirements can be particularly complex and include mandatory requirements in terms of the documentary evidence needed to demonstrate you have meet the requirements to Naturalise.
-Our immigration adviser specialises in British Citizenship applicants and can assist in acquiring your own citizenship here in the UK for you.
-Marc prides himself on being friendly, approachable and professional in meeting his clients’ needs, he is dedicated to providing clear and reliable immigration advice to his clients when representing on Naturalisation applications.
+Our UK citizenship lawyer specialises in Citizenship applications and can support in acquiring your own status here in the UK for you.
+Marc prides himself on being friendly, approachable and professional in meeting his clients’ needs, he is dedicated to providing clear and reliable advice to his clients when representing on applications.

 Section 3: Appendix FM Requirements